nlisgo/drupal-travis-ci/README.md

 How?
 ----

 NOTE: THESE BUILD INSTRUCTIONS ARE INCOMPLETE.
 Mostly because the project is incomplete. :-)

+Set up your github project repo to work with Travis-CI: http://about.travis-ci.org/docs/user/getting-started/

-Grab the repo.
+Grab the drupalmatic repo.

 	git clone git@github.com:paul-m/drupal-travis-ci.git
 	cd drupal-travis-ci

 Change your repo origin.
+You don't want to end up pushing your project back to the drupalmatic repo. :-)

 	git remote ...

-Build a site.
+Build a site from the drupalmatic profile.
+This will be replaced by a script soon-ish.

-	drush make ...
+	drush make drushmake/drupalmatic.make drupal
+	cp -r drushmake/drupalmatic drupal/profiles
+	cd drupal
-	drush si ...
+	drush si drupalmatic --db-url=mysql://root:@localhost/drupal --yes

+Build your project site on the Drupal site you just made.

+Make behavioral tests in Behat/Gherkin, and put those tests in `/features`

 Dump the database to the database directory.
 (Backup & Migrate is a dependency.)
-This will act as a fixture for the site.
+This will act as a fixture for the tests.

 	drush bam ....

 Commit the site's files to the repo, including the database dump.
+Your `.gitignore` can disregard `/drupal` and other directories, since the whole thing will be rebuilt in Travis-CI.

 	git add -A :/
 	git commit -m 'this site is ready for behavioral testing'